top of page

 brooke_edited.jpg

 Brooke Steele has been teaching for Community Arts Initiatives since 2010.
-Brooke is a local performer and majored in theatre studies with a minor in dance at Northern Kentucky University.
+Brooke is a local performer singing and acting around Cincinnati.
 Brooke has appeared on many local stages, including Ensemble Theatre Cincinnati, Children’s Theatre of Cincinnati and The Cincinnati Shakespeare Company.
 Brooke loves to share the arts with the students in CAI’s classes.
-She believes that all the arts, visual and performance, are vital to boosting self confidence and expression.
-Brooke is grateful to be a part of this program which allows her to share these methods of expression with so many young people.
-Community Art Initiatives brings the arts into schools and gives opportunity to create to all students.
+She believes that all the arts, visual and performance, are vital to boosting self-confidence and expression.
+Brooke is grateful to be a part of this program which allows her to share these methods of expression with so many.
+Community Art Initiatives brings the arts into underserved communities, creating opportunities for all.
+Brooke is currently working with the Kaleidoscope Project co-directing a musical created for performers with all abilities.

-When not teaching or performing Brooke spends time with her daughters, husband, and small black dog in Pleasant Ridge, Ohio.
+When not teaching or performing Brooke spends time with her daughters, husband, and pets in Kennedy Heights, Ohio.

 Brooke Steele